Luis-F-Cerda-P/Luis-F-Cerda-P.github.io/_portfolio/xplora.md

 This portfolio version has been professionally adapted and deployed to demonstrate technical proficiency, production readiness, and deployment best practices.

-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery caption="Gallery with screenshots of some of the main features.
+Click on an image to expand it" %}

 ## Features

-- User registration and login with demo credentials
-- Admin dashboard for managing experiences
+- Admin dashboard for managing experiences, users and related models via CRUD implementation
+- Protected routes to manage access to the admin features
+- Responsive design for mobile and desktop
 - S3 image upload integration
-- Responsive design for mobile and desktop
+- User registration and login
 - Persistent data storage and retrieval via REST API

 ## My Role